Free cookie consent management tool by TermsFeed A156.21 - 2025 Thresholds

 Sustainability

-Locks and latches contribute to building sustainability through their verified durability, as well as material characteristics such as recycled content and recyclability.
+Thresholds contribute to building sustainability through their sealing, verified durability, as well as material characteristics such as recycled content and recyclability.
 The reliable closing and sealing of openings can also contribute to energy conservation.
 BHMA has developed Product Category Rules, which will further define sustainability requirements and guide life cycle assessments and environmental performance declarations.

 Type Numbers: Another significant contribution of standards for product specification is a numbering system for lock function.
 Please consult A156.21 for the full list; examples are provided here: